Lanz Cabinets Environmental Statement

 No Added Formaldehyde/Ultra Low Emitting Formaldehyde (NAF/ULEF) Cabinetry: If a customer wants to go beyond the requirements of CARB they can specify NAF/ULEF cabinets and we can accommodate their requirements.
 Lanz Cabinets offers to our customers the option of using NAF/ULEF particleboard, MDF, or Plywood.
 Our standard UV Lacquer also contains no added urea formaldehyde.

 - Use of 100% recycled or recovered wood fiber

 - Formaldehyde emissions equal to or lower than CARB Phase I levels

 - Ongoing participation testing of formaldehyde emissions

 - Monthy audits to verify recycled content, formaldehyde emissions, and adherence to QC procedures that meet ASTM protocol

 - Quarterly submission of samples for large chamber testing by an accredited third party

 Members of our design team have been certified by the National Kitchen and Bath Association.
-They are educated in the latest environmentally friendly materials and their subsequent effects on interior air quality and product durability.
+They have been educated in the latest environmentally friendly materials and their subsequent effects on interior air quality and product durability.
 Our design team can assist you in your green design decisions.

 Lanz Cabinets is in full compliance with all Federal, State, and Local requirements.